DerejeKitaw/fullstack-all/cs-saturday/02-fql/lecture-notes.md

 So it makes sense "find by license" is a thing a factory can do, and that a car cannot do, so it should be a *class method*.

 It also makes sense that "accelerate" is a thing a car can do and that factory cannot do, so it is / should be an *instance method*.

+## indexing

+What is indexing?
+Think about the index at the back of a textbook.
+An index at the back of a textbook contains "values" (like "Charles Law") as lookup words, and these lookup words point to "indexes", namely page numbers.

+An index in databases allows certain queries to be faster.
+The index is a *separate data structure* stored in parallel with the tables / rows.
+That index needs to be created, but only one time, and then any future queries that can use it may be significantly faster.

+To create an index, we need to choose a table to index and a column to index by.
+We then create the index table, storing every row value for that column as a key, and storing that row's primary key as a value.

+To use an index, in our querying we need to detect whether any criteria match any index tables we have.
+If so, we should start our query by limiting our search to just those entries that match our index table.

+There are different kinds of indexes, e.g. two common types: hashed indexes (this is what we're doing today) and sorted indexes.
+Sorted indexes are much more common.

+Indexing is REALLY COOL and it separates novice database users from intermediate database users.
+It can be challenging to use, but the core concept is not terribly complicated.

+On the other hand, indexing does have downsides...

+- Every index table you include adds space / memory / storage
+- When updating tables (updating a row, inserting, deleting), you will also need to update *any* relevant index tables: this will cost extra time on each update, AND it will cost extra "mental weight" for developers working on this
+- Not always good, can make things worse for "homogenous" rows